 In the South, black-eyed peas and greens are the New Years good-luck staple dish.
-In the New England, we lean toward stocking yellow-eyed beans and Swiss chard in our kitchens.
+In the New England, we lean toward stocking yellow-eyed beans and hardy greens in our kitchens.
 In the instant multi-cooker, this is a snap!

 They look a lot alike –– black-eyed peas and yellow-eyed beans, but they have a much different flavor profile, and texture.
 Both are legumes, and both start out most commonly, and conveniently, as dried beans, simmered for long periods of time, or pressure cooked.

 A great substitution

 In the South, the good-luck New Year’s “peas” are black-eyed, and often cooked with collard or other sturdy greens, which represent the luck of wealth for the coming year, and some sort of pork product.
 So I figured, in the North, an obvious substitution is our yellow-eyed beans and Swiss chard for the good luck element.
 My mom would have probably put a ham bone or salt pork in this during the cooking, but our smoky element here is smoked paprika and some lovely smoked sun-dried tomatoes I found last fall at the farmers market.

 Which ever version you choose, if you eat this dish at the New Year, you will start your year off with lots of good nutrition from both the beans and the greens.
 Although I don’t care for the term “superfoods” if your diet includes both of these foods, you will be one step ahead with what your body needs in vitamins, minerals, protein, and fiber.